epartington/google-cloud-ai-runtime-tutorial/README.md

     <pre>
     pan-ngfw-svc           ClusterIP   10.30.252.0     none        6080/UDP        1m15s</pre>

-> [!NOTE]
-> Congratulations, you've deployed the <code>pan-cni</code> to the cluster.
->
-> After you annotate namespaces, traffic will be transparently steered to the AIRS firewalls for inspection.
+> <b>Congratulations, you've deployed the <code>pan-cni</code> to the cluster.
+After you annotate namespaces, traffic will be transparently steered to the AIRS firewalls for inspection.</b>

 ### Step 2.
 Deploy workloads to cluster pods
-Deploy an attacker pod and victim pod to the cluster.
+Deploy an attacker and a victim pod to the cluster.
 Then, from the `attacker` pod, attempt to exploit a log4j vulnerability on a `victim` pod.

 1. In cloud shell, create two namespaces: `attacker` & `victim`.